Sex and AS: Position Pain Ratings and Tips for Pain Free Passion

 Newsflash - people with chronic illnesses and disabilities enjoy sex too!

-You wouldn’t think it as a lot of the time in society we are kind of desexualised by society – but we get horny just like the best of them!
-Only sadly, sometimes it is a little trickier or more painful to get down to business for us.
+You wouldn’t think it as a lot of the time we are desexualised by society – but we get horny just like the best of them!
+Sadly, it is sometimes a little trickier for us to get down to business, and painful sex is a reality many of us face.

-When I was diagnosed, I don't recall receiving any information from doctors about what my sex life might be like.
-In fact, the only aspect vaguely on the subject that was covered was being advised to consult a doctor before attempting to conceive a child.
+When I was diagnosed, I don't recall receiving any information from doctors about what my sex life might be like, let alone the possibility of painful sex.
+In fact, the only aspect they vaguely talked about on the subject was being advised to consult a doctor before attempting to conceive a child.
 As a single man in my early 20s, parenthood was the furthest thing on my mind, leaving me to work out the rest on my own.

 So, I thought I'd provide some pain ratings and share a few tips on pain management for some of the classic sex positions that don't require delving into the shadier corners of the internet to discover.